WICG/turtledove/FLEDGE.md

 * `browserSignals.one`: This is always 1.
 It's useful for adding a constant to the dot product.
 * `browserSignals.basePriority`: The `priority` field in the interest group, which may have been modified by a `setPriority()` call.
 * `browserSignals.firstDotProductPriority`: The sparse dot product of the interest group's `priorityVector` and `prioritySignals`.
 Only non-zero when using a `priorityVector` from a trusted bidding signals fetch, and the interest group also has a `prioritySignals` field.
 See below for more details.
 * `browserSignals.ageInMinutes`: How long since the interest group was most recently joined, in minutes, as an integer.
-Guaranteed to be between 0 and 43200 (the number of minutes in 30 days, the maximum lifetime of an interest group), inclusive.
+Guaranteed to be between 0 and 129,600 (the number of minutes in 90 days, the maximum lifetime of an interest group), inclusive.
 * `browserSignals.ageInMinutesMax60`: Same as `browserSignals.ageInMinutes`, but with a maximum value of 60.
 60 is returned if the group is more than an hour old.
 * `browserSignals.ageInHoursMax24`: The interest group's age in hours, as an integer, with a maximum value of 24.
 Always non-negative.
 * `browserSignals.ageInDaysMax30`: The interest group's age in days, as an integer, with a maximum value of 30.
+Always non-negative.
+* `browserSignals.ageInDaysMax90`: The interest group's age in days, as an integer, with a maximum value of 90.
 Always non-negative.

 If the resulting sparse dot product is negative, the interest group is immediately removed from the auction (note that if there's no `priorityVector`, interest groups with negative `priority` values currently are not filtered from auctions).
 After calculating new priorities as needed, and filtering out interest groups with negative calculated priorities, the `perBuyerGroupLimits` value is applied to all interest groups of a given owner, unless the interest group's `enableBiddingSignalsPrioritization` field is present and true.